imalirezapy-archive/algorithm-python-practice/README.md

 # triangles
-Enter the number of  rows of triangles
+Enter the number of rows in the triangle